marionbarker/loopdocs/README.md

 ## Contributing

-To suggest changes, fork this repository, edit the files, and submit your changes as a pull request.
+The easy way:
+* To suggest changes, please review Issues.
+Add your comment if an Issue is already open, otherwise, add a new Issue.

+If you want to make a fork and provide pull requests, please keep reading.

 ### Previewing Changes